matthijsgroen/geppetto-player/README.md

 [API documentation](https://matthijsgroen.github.io/geppetto-player)

 Library for playing Geppetto animations.
 For the Desktop application to create the animations, see [the Geppetto website](https://matthijsgroen.github.io/geppetto)

+# Features

+- Setup of webGL Canvas for playing Geppetto files
+- Loading and rendering of Geppetto files
+- Listening to events from animation tracks
+- Using controls from images
+- Starting/stopping looping of animation tracks

 ## Minimal setup